Lucstay11/Brute-force-garage-and-hack-rf/README.md

   <img src="https://img.shields.io/badge/Written%20In-Bash-cyan?style=flat-square">
 </p>
 Script with several tools to brute force garages, hack radio stations and capture and analyze radio signals.
-# Brute-force
-#
-More than 30 garage brands can be brute force with my program (provided you have a fixed code) Citing well-known brands such as Hormann, Bosh, Chamberlain
-<p style="color: red;">coucou</p>

 ##